igfarm/amp_power/README.md

   Interface 1
   ...
 ```
-And checks the stream for a `Stop` or `Running` status and uses that to turn the smart plug on or off.
+and checks the stream for a `Stop` or `Running` status and uses that to turn the smart plug on or off.

 To use, first make sure you install the `python-kasa` library as per the instruction and can control the device from the command line.
+A good article on who to do this is [here](https://medium.com/geekculture/use-raspberry-pi-and-tp-link-kasa-to-automate-your-devices-9f936a6243c1).

-The clone the library, modify as required and
+Then clone the library, modify as required and:

 ```
 cd camiladsp